stikkx/stikkx/README.md

 ### Hi there 👋

+## this is stikkx, linux administrator and full stack developer

 <!--
 **stikkx/stikkx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.